twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 **Total** = D = I, the domain is the whole set of inputs, the function is defined in every input
-- in computing we don't assume that all functions are total
+- in computing we don't assume that all functions are total **Partial** is the same as total but it is not defined in every input

-**Surjective**: The range is the entire set of outputs
+- in haskell, functions are partial for the most part **Surjective**: The range is the entire set of outputs
 - tldr - you can get every output from some input